-Name Kimberly A. Reed Title Director, Audit and Supervisory Committee Member Date of Birth l March 11, 1971 Number of S hares Held, (Number of S Shares to be Provided) (Note3) - shares (13,965 shares) Number of A DSs Held (Number of A DSs to be Provided) (Note4) 1,375 shares (- shares) Term See (Note 6) Profile, Posit ion and Responsibilities at the Company, and Important Duties Concurrently He eld October 1997 Counsel, United States House of Representatives May 2004 Senior Advisor to United States Secretaries of the Treasury, United States Department of the February 2007 Director and Chief Executive Officer, Community Development Financial Institutions Fund, United States Department of the Treasury December 2007 Vice President, Financial Markets Policy Relations, L ehman Brothers September 2009 President, International Food Information Council Fo undation May 2019 Chairman of the Board of Directors, President, and C hief Executive Officer, Export-Import Bank of the United States February 2021 Distinguished Fellow, Council on Competitiveness (to p present) August 2021 External Director, Momentus Inc. (to present) June 2022 External Director of the Company who is an Audit and Supervisory Committee Member (to March 2023 External Director, Hannon Armstrong Sustainable Infrastructure Capital, Inc. (to present)
+Name Kimberly A. Reed Title Director, Audit and Supervisory Committee Member Date of Birth March 11, 1971 Number of Sh nares Held, (Number of S Shares to be Provided) (Note3) - shares (13,965 shares) Number of A DSs Held (Number of Al DSs to be Provided) (Note4) 1,375 shares (- shares) Term See (Note 6) Profile, Positi on and Responsibilities a at the Company, and Important Duties Concurrently He eld October 1997 Counsel, United States House of Representatives May 2004 Senior Advisor to United States Secretaries of the Treasury, United States Department of February 2007 Director and Chief Executive Officer, Community Development Financial Institutions Fund, United States Department of the Treasury December 2007 Vice President, Financial Markets Policy Relations, L ehman Brothers September 2009 President, International Food Information Council Fo undation May 2019 Chairman of the Board of Directors, President, and Chief Executive Officer, Export-Import Bank of the United States February 2021 Distinguished Fellow, Council on Competitiveness (to present) August 2021 External Director, Momentus Inc. (to present) June 2022 External Director of the Company who is an Audit an d Supervisory Committee Member (to March 2023 External Director, Hannon Armstrong Sustainable Inf rastructure Capital, Inc. (to present)

+Total Number of Shares Held (Total Number of Shares to be Provided)

+969,800 shares

+(964,276 shares)

-Total Number of Shares Held (Total Number of Shares to be Provided)969,800 shares(964,276 shares)Total Number of ADSs Held (Total Number of ADSs to be Provided)452,975 shares(1,285,376 shares)
+Total Number of ADSs Held (Total Number of ADSs to be Provided)

+452,975 shares

+(1,285,376 shares)